trueos/pcbsd/docs/desktops.rst

 This allows the user to setup multiple changes in any tabs and apply them all at the same time.

-**NOTE:** if you make any changes in any of the tabs, click “Save Changes” before exiting this utility in order to save them.
+**.. note::** if you make any changes in any of the tabs, click “Save Changes” before exiting this utility in order to save them.

 The following tabs are available: